snackva/radio-stations/README.md

 This is a demo Flutter app that fetches radio stations from the [Radio Browser API](https://www.radio-browser.info/) and allows users to listen to them and save favorites.
 The app is designed for both iOS and Android platforms.

+## YouTube demo

+A [demo video](https://youtube.com/shorts/JR9I0tVB_o4) has been provided showing the main functionalities of the app.

 ## Features

 - Fetch and display radio stations from around the world.